NutritiousCookie/Cookies-Spicetify-Extensions/FriendsSidebarToggle/README.md

+## Deprecated - Redundant with new Spotify update

 # Friends Sidebar Toggle

 A Spicetify extension that adds a button to toggle the friend activity sidebar.
 Display friend activity must be turned on in settings.